Goal of Lab 4:

 TIP:

 If you’re having trouble seeing the lower harmonics, you may want to reduce the spectrogram range that Praat is displaying for you: Go to Spectrogram > Spectrogram settings and reduce the maximum of the range from the default of 5000 Hz to 3000 Hz.
+Remember to set this back to 5000 Hz when you’re finished with this step.

 SECTION III.
 FORMANTS